 He hung up.

-You see, my brain had never left the office.
+My brain had never left the office.
 I had been so concerned with what was happening back there, that I wasn’t able to enjoy what was going on here.
 At the beach.My wife and I had worked hard for this all year, saving up enough money to take a step back from the daily hustle, and I was ruining it by doing.
 Too.
 Much.
 Work.

 So next year, I am not bringing my laptop.
 Or my iPad.
 Or the legal treatises.